Peace churches

-In addition to the Schwarzenau Brethren and Mennonites, other Anabaptist Christian fellowships, such as the Hutterian Brethren, River Brethren, Apostolic Christian Church and Bruderhof teach pacifism as well.
+In addition to the Schwarzenau Brethren and Mennonites, other Anabaptist Christian fellowships, such as the Hutterian Brethren, River Brethren, Apostolic Christian Church and Bruderhof teach the doctrine of nonresistance as well.

 This phrase has been used since the first conference of the peace churches in Kansas in 1935.

-The definition of "peace churches" is sometimes expanded to include Christadelphians (from 1863) and others who did not participate in the conference of the "historic peace churches" in Kansas in 1935.
+The definition of "peace churches" is sometimes expanded to include Christadelphians (from 1863), Jehovah's Witnesses and others who did not participate in the conference of the "historic peace churches" in Kansas in 1935.

 The peace churches agree that Jesus advocated nonviolence.
 Whether physical force can ever be justified in defending oneself is controversial.
 Most believers adhere strictly to a moral attitude of nonresistance in the face of violence.
 These churches generally concur that violence on behalf of nations and their governments is contrary to Christian morality, but agree that the teachings of Jesus were to explain the principles of the Kingdom of God rather than and contrasted with the ways of any earthly government.